Ashtekar variables: Overview

-Lee Smolin & Ted Jacobson, and Joseph Samuel independently discovered that there exists in fact a Lagrangian formulation of the theory by considering the self-dual formulation of the tetradic Palatini action principle of general relativity.
+Lee Smolin & Ted Jacobson, and Joseph Samuel, independently discovered that there exists in fact a Lagrangian formulation of the theory by considering the self-dual formulation of the tetradic Palatini action principle of general relativity.
 These proofs were given in terms of spinors.
-A purely tensorial proof of the new variables in terms of triads was given by Goldberg and in terms of tetrads by Henneaux et al.
+A purely tensorial proof of the new variables in terms of triads was given by Goldberg and in terms of tetrads by Henneaux, Nelson, & Schomblond (1989).